KaivalyDaga/Snake-AI/README.md

 You can view the image of the solution in case of the 10x10 maze using gridFile.png
 ___
 ## Assignment 2 -  Windy Gridworld
+Worked on this assignment during the last week of May '21

 In this assignment, we solve the Windy Gridworld problem of Barton and Sutto's book using different Model-free approaches - SARSA(0), Q-Learning, Expected-SARSA.

 This is similar to a random walk experiment.